V-Rajasekar/bhagavad-gita/Verse71.md

 Some words of verse 71 refer to Bhavana and some words refer to Karma.
 Without craving, without the sense of mineness and without ego refer to Bhavana.
 Abandoning (uncontrolled) desires and "moving" relate to Karma.
 Sarvan (all) is related to both Bhavana and Karma.

 Since "Puman" (root Pumsaha) is used here, some might mistakenly take it to refer to only male.
-It is used here because a male is talking to a male but is actually indicative of human kind.
+It is used here because a male is talAking to a male but is actually indicative of human kind.
 When Krishna talks to the gopis in the Bhagavatam about how to give unconditional love, the word for "female" is used there.
 But in both these cases, the word used is indicative of the wonderful qualities and infinite potential of human beings in general.

 There are four dimensions of "Puman".
 First a male or female who functions mechanically.
 Then going beyond male or female to a human being who exerts the power to choose every moment things (and also emotions and thoughts!!) which don't agitate us and which give us long-term peace.
 Only human beings have the power of choice.
 The third aspect of Puman choosing to expand one's consciousness to merge with the infinite soul, the Paramatma.
 The way to do this is to diligently follow what the Guru says and perform Sadhana.
 A Master is one who is not stuck at the consciousness of body, prana, emotions or thoughts but has expanded the consciousness to merge with the Paramatma.